-- After all licencing documentation has been received and reviewed, DSS will provide the resident a Letter of Accommodation that should be kept on their person at all times as proof of accommodation.
-The resident cannot bring the Support Animal to campus before receiving a letter of accommodation for the current semester from DSS.
+- DSS will review all documentation outlined in these Guidelines, and if complete and in order, provide the Owner a Letter of Accommodation.
+The Letter of Accommodation must be kept on the Owner’s person at all while on campus times as proof of accommodation.
+The Owner cannot bring the Support Animal to campus before receiving a Letter of Accommodation for the current semester from DSS.

-- A resident is required to request an accommodation for a Support Animal every semester.
+- An Owner is required to request an accommodation for a Support Animal every semester.
 DSS must approve a Support Animal as an accommodation every semester.

-- The Support Animal is allowed in University housing as long as it is necessary because of the resident’s disability.
-The resident must notify DSS in writing if the Support Animal is no longer needed or is no longer in residence.
-If the resident wishes to replace one Support Animal for another, a new application and review of the request and animal must be submitted.
+- The Support Animal is allowed in University housing as long as it is necessary because of the Owner’s disability.
+The Owner must notify DSS in writing if the Support Animal is no longer needed or is no longer in residence.
+If the Owner wishes to replace one Support Animal for another, a new application and review of the request and animal must be submitted.

-- No Support Animal may be in a residence hall without it having been approved as an accommodation for the resident by DSS.
+- No Support Animal may be in a residence hall without a current Letter of Accommodation.

 - Support Animals are only permitted in an individual’s University residence and other campus areas approved by the Office of Housing Services.
-Requests for an animal in areas other than the residence hall room will be considered on a case-by-case basis and require a formal accommodation.
+Requests for an animal in areas other than the residence hall room will be considered on a case-by-case basis and require a formal written accommodation from DSS.

-- All Support Animals must be under the control of the resident who has had the animal approved as an accommodation by DSS at all times.
+- All Support Animals must be under the control of the Owner at all times while on campus.

-- The resident is responsible for ensuring the Support Animal is contained, as appropriate, when the resident is not present during the day while attending classes or other activities.
+- The Owner is responsible for ensuring the Support Animal is contained, as appropriate, when the Owner is not present during the day while attending classes or other activities.

 - The Support Animal must be properly cared for and nourished.
-University personnel shall not be required to provide care or food for any Support Animal including, but not limited to, removing the animal during emergency evacuation for events such as a fire alarm.
-Emergency personnel will determine whether to remove the animal and may not be held responsible for the care, damage to, or loss of the animal.
+University personnel shall not be required to or responsible for providing care or food for any Support Animal including, but not limited to, removing the animal during emergency evacuation for events such as a fire alarm.

 - Support Animals must be housebroken.
-Cleaning up the waste of a Support Animal is the sole responsibility of the resident.
+Cleaning up the waste of a Support Animal is the sole responsibility of the Owner.
 The animal’s waste must be removed by placing the waste in a closed container and depositing it in an appropriate outdoor waste receptacle.
-It is the responsibility of the resident to immediately clean up any mess created by the Support Animal.
+It is the responsibility of the Owner to immediately clean up any mess created by the Support Animal.

-- Any cost incurred by the University to clean up the mess or repair property damage caused by a Support Animal is the responsibility of the resident.
+- Any cost incurred by the University to clean up the mess or repair property damage caused by a Support Animal is the responsibility of the Owner.

-- The resident agrees to continue to abide by all other residential policies.
+- The Owner agrees to continue to abide by all other University policies.

-- Support Animals may not be left overnight in University housing to be cared for by any individual other than the resident.
-If the resident is to be absent from his or her residence hall overnight or longer, the animal must accompany the resident.
+- Support Animals may not be left overnight in University housing alone or to be cared for by any individual other than the resident.
+If the Owner is to be absent from his or her residence hall overnight or longer, the Support Animal must accompany the Owner.

-- If the Support Animal escapes from the resident’s room, the resident agrees to immediately notify the Resident Assistant and Community Director.
+- If the Support Animal escapes from the Owner’s room, the Owner agrees to immediately notify the Resident Assistant and Community Director.

-- The residence may be inspected by the University for fleas, ticks or other pests once a semester or as needed.
-The applicable housing office for the residence hall will schedule the inspection.
+- The Owner’s residence may be inspected by the University for fleas, ticks or other pests once a semester or as needed in the University’s discretion.
 If fleas, ticks, or other pests are detected during inspection, the residence will be treated using approved fumigation methods by a University-approved pest control service.
-The resident will be billed for this service and the approved Support Animal will not be allowed back in the residence hall until the owner provides proof that the Support Animal has been treated for the condition by a veterinarian.
+The Owner will be billed for this service and the approved Support Animal will not be allowed back in the residence hall until the Owner provides proof that the Support Animal has been treated for the condition by a veterinarian.

 Removal of the Support Animal: